-Kirby Muxloe Primary School actively manages conflicts of interest through but not limited to; maintaining an upto-date and complete register of interests, and how the information on this register is used in the day-to-day management and governance of the academy trust.
+The school maintains an up-to-date and complete register of interests and uses this information on this register in the day-to-day management and governance of the academy trust.

 The coverage of its work:

 The Board's work was typical for a Primary Academy Trust of its size and type, focusing on the improvement and maintenance of educational standards and on financial and general management.
 There were no unusual matters worthy of note dealt with the Trustees during their work.